Top 10 Customer Experience KPIs Every CX Leader Should Track

 7. Customer Acquisition Cost

-Customer acquisition cost (CAC) is the amount spent to acquire new clients, users, or customers.
+Customer acquisition cost (CAC) is the cost of acquiring new clients, users, or customers.

-This is significant because the lower your CAC, the better your ROI.
-It also means that your key messaging resonates with your audience and is effective at drawing them further in the sales journey.
+This is significant because the lower the CAC, the better the ROI.
+It also means the key messaging resonates with the audience and effectively draws them further along the sales journey.

-Find out how much you’re spending to gain new customers with this formula:
+To find out how much the business is spending to gain new customers, this is the formula:

 Customer Acquisition Cost = Sales and marketing expenses ÷ New customers gained